-- If your condition is really bad, use a cane or a walker for support on move.
+- If the condition is really bad, then a cane or a walker should be used for support on move.

-- Make sure that your footwear is low -heeled, comfortable, flexible and gives good traction.
+- Wear footwear which is low -heeled, comfortable, flexible and gives good traction.

-- Avoid driving, climbing, or any activity involving heights till your doctor gives an all-clear signal.
+- Avoid driving, climbing, or any activity involving heights till the doctor gives an all-clear signal.